Sample-wise Adaptive Weighting for Transfer Consistency in Adversarial Distillation: Introduction

 To better understand this limitation, we analyze how the teacher's output confidence on student-crafted attacks influences the student's adversarial variance and overfitting through distillation.
 We find that highly confident (i.e., low-entropy) outputs from robust teachers exacerbate student variance under attack, resulting in unstable training.
 Our analysis further reveals that this instability arises from a lack of \emph{transferable adversarial samples (TAS)}--student-generated adversarial inputs that remain effective against the teacher--whose abundance strongly correlates with successful robustness transfer, as demonstrated in \Cref{fig:intro_c}.

 Motivated by this insight, we propose \textit{Sample-wise Adaptive Adversarial Distillation (SAAD)}, a novel approach that emphasizes samples with high adversarial transferability to improve robustness transfer.
 SAAD assigns lower weights to non-transferable samples, effectively mitigating their high-variance effects and improving the student model's robustness.
-We further introduce a clean distillation term weighted by inverse transferability, boosting clean accuracy while preserving robustness.
+We further introduce a clean distillation term weighted by inverse transferability, offering a tunable trade-off to recover clean accuracy without severely compromising robustness.
 Extensive experiments demonstrate that our method consistently improves student robustness in cases where superior teacher models did not translate into enhanced robustness under existing methods.
-Our contributions are as follows: \begin{itemize} \item We identify adversarial transferability as a key factor for effective adversarial distillation, explaining why stronger teachers can fail to improve student robustness. \item We propose \textit{Sample-wise Adaptive Adversarial Distillation (SAAD)}, which selectively emphasizes transferable samples to mitigate high-variance effects and improve robustness. \item We show that our method consistently improves both robustness and clean accuracy across diverse settings, outperforming prior adversarial distillation approaches. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We identify adversarial transferability as a key factor for effective adversarial distillation, explaining why stronger teachers can fail to improve student robustness. \item We propose \textit{Sample-wise Adaptive Adversarial Distillation (SAAD)}, which selectively emphasizes transferable samples to mitigate high-variance effects and improve robustness. \item We show that our method consistently improves adversarial robustness and provides a tunable clean-robustness trade-off, outperforming prior distillation approaches. \end{itemize}